Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

 The change is structural.
-The agriculture and land-use sector accounts for approximately 22% of global net emissions, while terrestrial ecosystems absorb nearly 30% of annual anthropogenic CO₂.
-Until now, the absence of a harmonized framework led to methodological inconsistencies, risks of double counting, and reputational exposure.
+According to the IPCC, the agriculture, forestry and other land use (AFOLU) sector accounts for around a fifth of global net greenhouse gas emissions, while terrestrial ecosystems absorb roughly a third of annual anthropogenic CO₂.
+Until now, the absence of a harmonised framework led to methodological inconsistencies, risks of double counting and reputational exposure.

-The new framework does not replace existing standards.
-It serves as a supplement to the Corporate Standard and the Scope 3 Standard, which remain mandatory.
+The new framework does not replace the existing standards.
+It is a supplement to the Corporate Standard and the Scope 3 Standard, which must continue to be applied.
+Its aim is to strengthen annual entity-level accounting, distinguishing it from the Product Standard, which focuses on the footprint of specific products.

 • Does not regulate the certification or verification of carbon credits.